Victor-IX/Blender-Launcher-V2/docs/mkdocs/installation.md

 !!! warning "Windows Users"

-    Don't use UAC protected folders like `Program Files` and don't run **Blender Launcher** with administration rights.
-It may cause unexpected behavior for program itself as well as Blender 3D.
+    Don't use UAC protected folders like `Program Files` and don't run **Blender Launcher** with administrator rights.
+It can cause unexpected behavior in the  program itself as well as Blender 3D.

 !!! info "Linux Users"

-    - Make sure that OS GLIBC version is 2.27 or higher otherwise try to build **Blender Launcher** from source manually following [Development](development.md) documentation page.
+    - Make sure that the OS GLIBC version is 2.27 or higher, otherwise try to build **Blender Launcher** from source manually following the [Development](development.md) documentation page.
-    - Consider installing [TopIcons Plus](https://extensions.gnome.org/extension/1031/topicons/) extension for proper tray icon support.
+    - Consider installing the [TopIcons Plus](https://extensions.gnome.org/extension/1031/topicons/) extension for proper tray icon support.

 !!! info "About AUR Packages"

-    - The AUR packages are based on this repo, but they are not maintained by core contributors of BLV2.
+    The AUR packages are based on this repo, but they are not maintained by core contributors of BLV2.

 !!! info "Blender Version Manager Users"